Teodor03/DNA-size-finder/README.md

 https://www.java.com/en/download/manual.jsp

-After this step is complete the folder ReadyToUse needs to be downloaded.
+After this step is complete the folder "DNASizeFinderAlpha21.1" needs to be downloaded.
 In this folder there is the jar file that can be launched and a settings folder where pre-created settings for the program to use are stored.
 DNASizeFinder creates folders where settings and data exporting is handled in the directory where it is located, so it is **recommended to keep the jar file in a separate folder**.
+In the folder "exampleImages" there are several microscopic images for testing the program.
 ## Cite us
 This project is currently published at the following link, where a detailed explanation is given, so when using our software please cite us: